 c.
 Advanced seminars, or 300 level courses, open to any student with one prior philosophy course, some focused on the work of particular philosophers or philosophical schools, others on advanced examination of a particular subject matter or issue.

 Lastly, the department offers tutorials, opportunities for one or a small number of students to contract with a professor to work on an agreed upon set of readings.

 Philosophy professor Predrag Cicovacki teaches his course Philosophical Anthropology outside on a warm fall day.

-Faculty are widely published and highly accomplished.
+Faculty members in the philosophy department are widely published, having authored or edited over 50 books.
 They represent a broad range of scholarly and teaching interests in the history of philosophy (East and West), the philosophy of law, science and medicine, philosophical issues concerning the mind and neuroscience, art and architecture food, environmental and medical ethics, religion, and many other fields.
 They also come from diverse backgrounds and teach and lecture all over the world.